Our Greatwood Science Vision

-We have been so impressed with the many Science investigations, experiments and opportunities that the children and the teachers have experienced over the two week period.
+We have been so impressed with the many Science investigations, experiments and opportunities that the children and the teachers have experienced at home.

 We’ve had Lilly who turned her house into a laboratory, James who was a Palaeontologist on the East coast, Georgie who baked some buns, Electra and Ariana who carried out a floating eggsperiment, Miss Carter who trained her snail to smile for the camera!
 Mr Finch who made a potion at the Cake’ole, Mrs Done who went out for a nature walk in Skipton Woods and so many more.

-During the Spring Term we will be focussing on the following areas in Science.
+During the Spring Term of 2020 we will be focussing on the following areas in Science.
 We will build on the Scientific skills that we have already acquired.

 Educational visits and visitors are a key feature of our practical, hands on Science approach here at Greatwood.